 However, it is very famous among tourists due to its charming attraction and beauty.

 10. Denali, USA

-At the Plateau Station, temperatures can easily plummet to -84 degrees Celsius and the average annual temperature normally reaches -36 degrees Celsius.
-So far, the coldest temperature reached to -89.4 degrees Celsius on 21 July 1983 at Antarctica.
+Antarctica, temperatures can easily plummet to -84 degrees Celsius at the Plateau Station and the average annual temperature normally reaches -36 degrees Celsius.

 Therefore Siberia’s average temperature reaches more than -51 degrees Celsius in January.
 Eastern Siberia has an average winter temperature of -45 degrees Celsius and this place has recorded the lowest temperature at -71.2 degrees Celsius.

 There are different types of research reports that have shown the fact that these areas are so cold that empty plastic bags taken outside freeze within minutes and then crack like glass.

 Living with the challenging weather and surviving in these most freezing cold places in the world is quite difficult and tough.
 Research has shown this fact that most scientists are the only humans to live there for months and they normally stay there only in summer.